marcprux/MemoZ/README.md

 ## “Zero-line”?

-Many libraries advertise that their capabilities can be used in 1 line of code.
-Since MemoZ's caching can be added to the same line of code as the property it is caching, it doesn't add any lines of code, and so it is a "zero-liner".
+Many libraries advertise that their capabilities can be used in a single line of code.
+Since MemoZ's caching can be added to the same line of code as the property it is caching, it doesn't add **any** lines of code, and so it is a "zero-liner" instead of a "one-liner".

-Technically, one might say it is a “six-character” API (“`memoz.`” ), but “zero-line” sounds better.
+Technically, one might say it is a “six-character” API (“`memoz.`” ), but “zero-line” sounds awesomer.

 ## Other Features